StinaAxelsson/portfolio-project-4/README.md

 | bio       	| bio               	| max_length=500          	| TextField       	|
 | followers 	| followers         	| User, blank=True        	| ManyToManyField 	|
 ## Existing features
+* Create an account
+* Login as existing user
+* Add information on an profile page
+* Upload texts and images saved on the profile page
+* Share posts with other users
+* Follow or unfollow other users
+* Edit profile page
+* Like and comment other posts
+* Edit or delete posts
+* Delete comments
+* Send private messages to other users
+* Delete threads from inbox
+* search for other users by username
+* Visit other users profile pages

 ## Features left to implement
+Features I want to implement in future for this project is
+* Notifications for when users get new followers, likes or comments and for messages.
+This feature is something I want to add for expand the users experiance for a social media site!
+* To see a list of the users that follows you, or follow other users.
 # Technologies used
 ## Languages
 * HTML5